National Careers Week webinar — Careers and student equity: Key influencers and careers advice for students from disadvantaged backgrounds

 In 2019, the NCSEHE commissioned four large-scale projects to improve access to information about higher education study options, pathways, and careers for disadvantaged students and those who influence them.

-With a particular focus on low socioeconomic status (SES), regional and remote, and Indigenous students, the year-long research projects were conducted under the Australian Government Department of Education, Skills and Employment National Priorities Pool (NPP) program.
+With a particular focus on low socioeconomic status (SES), regional and remote, and Indigenous students, the year-long research projects were conducted under the Australian Government Department of Education, Skills and Employment National Priorities Pool (NPP).

-In this Careers Week event, the research teams will present key findings, outcomes and recommendations from the year-long projects, followed by audience Q and A.
+In this Careers Week event, the research teams presented key findings, outcomes and recommendations from the year-long projects, followed by audience Q and A.